jshiiba/ReactKit/README.md

 	```
 	Start at Root Section
 	For each child
-			Recurse down to leaf
-		For each Row
+		if row
-			recalculate row's layout
+            Calculate Row layout
+        if section
+            Recurse on section given its width and origin
+                When this returns, all of its childrens layout will be calculated
+            Update section's height based on its children

 	```

 ## Redux